![2001 GP GT [June '04]](xp6210213.jpg)

 7/08/03: I've gotten use to these and no longer notice them.

 Stickers: I've been playing with static cling US flag stickers.
 Then I started applying small conventional adhesive stickers onto scraps of static-cling window tint.
-That stuff is fun to play with, it sticks to a clean painted surface (probably shouldn't leave them stuck too long?).
+That stuff is fun to play with, it sticks to a clean painted surface (don't leave them stuck too long).
 It can subtly (or drastically) change the appearance of your vehicle depending on how creative you are.
-And the nice thing is that it's easily removable. (confuse that nosey neighbor by decorating only one side).
+And the nice thing is that it's easily removable (if not left too long). (confuse that nosey neighbor by decorating only one side).

 blue wire loom (intended to replace OEM under hood, but going to use exclusivly for my wiring)